Kalalake National High School

 Kalalake National High school or (KNHS) is a Public-Based school located at 14th St. New Kalalake, Olongapo City, Philippines (near 14th St. gate) and founded on December 23, 1979.
 KNHS is based on 3 curriculums, which are K-12 curriculum & the Open High School Program.

 History

 Kalalake National High School was founded in 1979.
-Due to changes in 2003, such as changing Department of Education, Culture and Sport (DECS) to Department of Education (DepEd), Kalalake High School is converted into Kalalake National High School.
+Due to changes in 2003, such as changing Department of Education, Culture and Sport (DECS) to Department of Education (DepEd), Kalalake High School was converted into Kalalake National High School.